DeanoBurrito/northport/README.md

 - np-gui: framework for building user interfaces.
     - Provides a wrapper around communication with the window server (also the reference implementation).
 - np-syscall: friendly c++ wrapper around kernel system calls.
-    - There is also the abi [description](docs/kernel/SystemCalls.md) and [spec](docs/kernel/SystemCallList.md) itself you want to go that route.
+    - System calls do have a formal ABI and spec if you want to roll your own interface for them.
+It's all in the documentation.
 - np-syslib: utility library.
 It provides parts of the STL and std library I miss in a freestanding environment.
     - Printf-compatable string formatting, with a few extras.
     - String <-> number conversions.